mattmakai/mattmakai.github.com/source/content/posts/121209-lean-startup-notes.rst

 Validated Learning
 ------------------
+Validated learning is "the process of demonstrating empirically that a team has discovered valuable truths about a startup's present and future business prospects."
+Part of the motivation behind measuring progress with validated learning is to get away from the idea that following a predefined plan will work.
+Predefined plans do not work because they do not take embed customers' feedback as a critical driver of the development process for a new product or service.

 The Eric Ries' proposed model is based on explicitly declaring hypotheses that underlie a potential business model and then determining what measurements prove or disprove each hypothesis.
 Eric discusses how this process called *validated learning* should work to avoid subjective arguments that are superficially supported by *vanity metrics*.

 Cross-functional teams and MVPs
 -------------------------------